 Call for Applications for the CEI Award For Writers In Residence for the year 2020 awarded by the Central European Initiative in co-operation with the Slovene Writers’ Association within the Vilenica International Literary Festival

 The CEI Award for Writers in Residence is an award aimed at encouraging cross-border cooperation and promotion in the field of literature for young writers from the CEI Member States (Albania, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Hungary, Italy, Moldova, Montenegro, North Macedonia, Poland, Romania, Serbia, Slovakia, Slovenia, Ukraine).
 The award is endowed with a cash prize of 1,500 EUR for a one-month stay in any of the CEI Member States, selected by the candidate.
-The award winner will be guest of the 35th Vilenica International Literary Festival which will take place from 8 to 13 September 2020 at various locations in Slovenia.
-The award winner will be officially announced at the press conference at the end of August, and award will be given to him or her at the festival.
-The candidate is eligible for the residency from 11 September 2020 until 11 September 2021.
+The award winner will be officially announced at the press conference at the end of August, and award will be given to him or her during the festival.
+The candidate is eligible for the residency from January 2021 until December 2021.
 Within 60 days after completion of the residency, the candidate must submit a written report.

 The Central European Initiative (CEI) is a regional intergovernmental forum committed to supporting European integration and sustainable development through cooperation between and among its Member States and with the European Union, international and regional organisations as well as with other public or private institutions and non-governmental organisations.
 While acting as a platform for political dialogue, the CEI has developed a strong operational, result-oriented approach to regional cooperation.
 It combines multilateral diplomacy and fund, programme and project management as both donor and recipient.
 The everyday CEI activities are handled by the CEI-Executive Secretariat in Trieste, including the development and implementation of projects.
 In December 2011, the CEI was granted the observer status in the General Assembly of the United Nations.